zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework.md

 <img src="images/entity-framework-28.png">

 After the View is created, we have to go back to the `EmployeeController` and update the method for creating an employee.
-That would then allow the application to pass the data through to the database and write it in the proper table.
+That would allow the application to pass the data through to the database and write it in the proper table.

 <img src="images/entity-framework-29.png">